Omoefe-Ugboma/flexicon_forum_app_back_01/README.md

 1. Import the collection by going to the file menu option and selecting the import option (shortcut is  ctrl-O on windows and cmd-O on mac).
 2. You can either drag and drop the file or copy and paste the contents of the file into the provided fields.
 3. The collection and all sub-folders and requests will be loaded into the workspace.
+4. You can now access the collection from the left sidebar under Collections.
+You can expand or collapse the collection to see the folders, requests, scripts and tests inside it.
+You can also run the collection as a whole or individually by clicking on the Run button next to the collection name or request name respectively.

 #### Contributing
 If you want to contribute to this project, you are welcome to do so.
 Here are some ways you can help: